EuroAssembler Index Manual Download Source Macros

 Sys_call is the name of invoked kernel function as specified in %LinSyscall64List enumeration, for instance read, write, open etc (case insensitive).
 Its ordinal number will be provided in register RAX.

 Argr* are zero to six parameters (function arguments).
-They will be copied to registers RDI, RSI, RDX, R10, R8, R9, respectively, before SYSCALL invokation..
+They will be copied to registers RDI, RSI, RDX, R10, R8, R9, respectively, before SYSCALL invokation.
+Do not use RAX in robust (not Fastmode) when other lower parameters are pointers.

 Fastmode=No is Boolean argument.
 When it's false or omitted (default), the LinABI macro preserves all registers except for RAX which returns the result of Function.
-Arguments in this robust mode may be provided to this macro in any GPR, regardless of the order required by ther kernel Function specification.
+Arguments in this robust mode may be provided to this macro in any GPR (except for RAX), regardless of the order required by the kernel function specification.

-Fastmode=Yes is faster but it destroys registers RCX and R11 and attention must be paid to the parameter passing.
+Fastmode=Yes is faster but it destroys registers RCX and R11 clobbered by kernel, and attention must be paid to the order of parameter passing.

 Arguments in fast mode are loaded directly to registers, starting with the last, and they may overwrite the previous contents of R9, R8, R10, RDX, RSI, RDI.
 Programmer should avoid using those registers for parameter passing in fast mode.